Shal09/TERM-DEPOSIT-ANALYSIS-FOR-PORTUGESE-BANK-DATA/README.md

 **Aim of the project:**

-1. We want to create a system that helps us decide which customers to target in our marketing campaigns for term deposits.
+1. To create a system that helps us decide which customers to target in our marketing campaigns for term deposits.
 This system will predict if a customer is likely to say "yes" or "no" to a term deposit offer.

 2. Calculated the Expected Value Framework which is the based on the Machine Learning Prediction and taking managerial decision.

 3. Clustering is explored to find customers who should be targeted for successful conversion.